CEO and colleague looking at laptop to send secure communications

 Business Email Compromise: The New UK Guidance

-Business Email Compromise (BEC) has emerged as a critical concern for organisations, becoming one of the most financially devastating cyber threats in the UK and around the world.
-This type of sophisticated email fraud has already caused billions of pounds in losses.
+Business Email Compromise (BEC) has emerged as a critical concern for organisations, becoming one of the most financially devastating cyber threats in the UK and globally.

 As BEC tactics evolve, they pose an increasing challenge not only for cybersecurity professionals but also for employees who are often the first line of defence.